mckenzielee/Qi-Docs/docs/Qi_Streams.rst

 The REST APIs provide programmatic access to read and write Sds data.
 The APIs in this section interact with SdsStreams.
 When working in .NET convenient Sds Client libraries are available.
 The ``ISdsMetadataService`` interface, accessed using the ``SdsService.GetMetadataService( )`` helper, defines the available functions.
-See `SdsStreams <https://qi-docs-rst.readthedocs.org/en/latest/Qi_Streams.html>`__ for general
+See Streams_ for general SdsStream information.
-SdsStream information.

 ***********************